tilburgsciencehub/website/content/topics/Analyze/tests/tests-assumptions/heteroskedasticity.md

 {{% example %}}
 The outcome of the `Goldfeld-Quandt` test conducted on _the 'Grunfeld' data indicates significant heteroskedasticity_.
 This suggests that the variance in errors increases significantly from the smaller firms to the larger firms, supporting the presence of heteroskedasticity across firm sizes.
 {{% /example %}}

 {{% warning %}}

-So far we have interpreted a rejection of the null hypothesis, homoskedasticity, by the tests, as evidence for heteroskedasticity.
-However, with an incorrect form of the model.
-For example, by omitting quadratic terms or using the level model when a log is appropriate, a test for heteroskedasticity could be wrongly significant.
+So far, we have interpreted a rejection of the null hypothesis of homoskedasticity by the tests as evidence for heteroskedasticity.
+However, this may be due to an incorrect form of the model.
+For example, omitting quadratic terms or using a level model when a log model is appropriate could lead to a falsely significant test for heteroskedasticity.

 {{% /warning %}}

 ## Corrections for Heteroskedasticity
 The _presence of heteroskedasticity in a regression model makes the standard errors estimated incorrect_ and therefore needs to be corrected.
-One way to do this is to use `heteroskedasticity-consistent standard error` (`HCSE`) estimators, often referred to as `robust standard errors`.
+Common practice is to use `heteroskedasticity-consistent standard error` (`HCSE`) estimators, often referred to as `robust standard errors`.

-Robust standard errors are often seen as the safe and preferred choice because they correct for heteroskedasticity if it is present.
-If you're the data turns out to be homoskedastic, the robust standard errors will be equivalent to those estimated by conventional OLS.
+Robust standard errors are often considered a safe and preferred choice because they adjust for heteroskedasticity if it is present.
+If your data turns out to be homoskedastic, the robust standard errors will be very similar to those estimated by conventional OLS.

 ### Robust Standard Errors in R
-The `vcovHC` function from the `sandwich` package is commonly used to compute heteroskedasticity-consistent covariance matrices of coefficient estimates, known as `White`'s correction.
-This method adjusts the covariance matrix of the estimated coefficients to reflect the impact of heteroskedasticity, thus providing more accurate standard errors.
+The `vcovHC` function from the `sandwich` package estimates heteroskedasticity-consistent covariance matrices of coefficient estimates, known as `White`'s correction. his method adjusts the covariance matrix of the estimated coefficients to account for the impact of heteroskedasticity, thereby providing more accurate standard errors.

 The `vcovHC` function in `R` provides different versions of heteroskedasticity-consistent standard errors:
-- `HC0` is the basic form without small sample adjustments
+- `HC0` is the **basic form without small sample adjustments**.
-- `HC1` adds a degree of freedom adjustment.
+- `HC1` adds a **degree of freedom adjustment**.
   - This adjustment makes `HC1` a more reliable choice in practice, particularly in small-sized samples.
+- `HC2`: Adjusts the errors based on the leverage values (how much influence each data point has on the regression).
+  - Suited for regressions with influential data points.
+- `HC3`: Squares the adjustment factor used by `HC2`, making it  more robustness against influential points.
+  - recommended when sample sizes are small or the data contains outliers.

 {{% codeblock %}}
 ```R
 # Original Regression Model